-DISPLAY variable on the client.
+Note: Do not set the DISPLAY variable on the client.
 You will most likely disable encryption.
 (X connections forwarded through Secure Shell use a special local display setting.)

 In SSH Tectia Server, if X11 SECURITY extension is compiled in, the X11 client applications are treated as untrusted by default (the effects of this depend on your X server security policy).
 For more information, please see the ssh2_config man pages.